rhayes777/PyAutoFit/docs/overview/statistical_methods.rst

 Hierarchical Models
 -------------------

-Hierarchical models are where multiple parameters in the model are assumed to be drawn from a common distributio.
+Hierarchical models are where multiple parameters in the model are assumed to be drawn from a common distribution.
-The parameters of this parent distribution are themselves inferred from the data, which for many problems enables more robust and informative model fitting.
+The parameters of this parent distribution are themselves inferred from the data, enabling more robust and informative model fitting.

-Anfull description of using hierarchical models is given below:
+A full description of using hierarchical models is given below:

 https://github.com/Jammy2211/autofit_workspace/blob/release/notebooks/howtofit/chapter_graphical_models/tutorial_4_hierachical_models.ipynb